 Due to provisions of the Versailles Treaty, the German navy was restricted from commissioning new capital ships for fifteen years, and new ships were limited to a displacement of 10,000t (standard).
 The intention was to make anything but a small coast defence battleship, such as the Scandinavian countries had built for Baltic service, impossible.
 But the Germans were too smart for the regulators, and determined to build long range, seagoing commerce raiders on a displacement that did not exceed the treaty limit too obviously.
 The result was the Deutschland class of three ships (Deutschland, Admiral Scheer, Admiral Graf Spee).

 These were the most innovative capital ships in the world when Deutschland appeared in 1933, and the first of the third generation Dreadnoughts.
 Every attempt was made to save weight.
 Their hulls were electrically welded, their main armor belt was integral with the hull, they had diesel propulsion machinery, light alloys were used where possible, and their main battery was concentrated in only two turrets (which made it impossible to engage more than two enemy ships at one tine).
-Even so, Deutschland exceeded the limit by 11.7%, and the later pair (which had heavier armor and a somewhat heavier light battery) exceeded it by 12.1%.
+Even so, the Deutschland class exceeded the limit by about 20%.

 The German navy called these ships simply "armored ships" (Panzerschiffe), but the world press dubbed them "pocket battleships", and the name stuck.
 They were really pocket battlecruisers.
 They were a classic battlecruiser attempt to out shoot all lighter ships, and out run all heavier ships.
 They mounted capitol ship guns on a hull armored to defeat light cruiser fire.
 Their stated design speed was 26kts, but they could make 28.
 Only the three British second generation battlecruisers could both out-gun and out-run them.